eleazarpuntonet/laraveltest/README.md

 5. All API route should be secured with an user token
 6. Above features are to be tested with Feature tests

-### Extra Credit

-* Use composition API and setup script for Vue components
-* Use inertia to connect backend and frontend
-* Provide a separate file with documentation

 ## Developer

 Name: `Eleazar Ortega` <br/>